Helping You Understand the

 Child support and child custody are two separate matters.
 If a parent willfully denied the other parent access to a child, he or she may be held in contempt of court and face penalties or even lose custody.
 There are limited circumstances in which a parent can reasonably deny access to a child, such as if the other parent poses a danger to the child.
-Parents facing a dispute over child support or custody should talk to an Oklahoma City divorce attorney about modifications or to enforce a court order of child support.
+Parents facing a dispute over child support or custody should talk to an Oklahoma City family law and divorce attorney about modifications or to enforce a court order of child support.

 Call 405-414-2222 for a Family Law Consultation

 Whether you are facing a private custody dispute, or the Department of Human Services (DHS) is involved in your custody case, or you just need someone as a voice of reason to guide you through child custody planning, Mazaheri Law Firm's dedicated team can walk you through each step.
 Start with a consultation and tell us what type of issue you are facing.